Peekobot/peekobot/README.md

 The `chat` variable should be an object.
 In the chat object:

-* the first property name/key should be the number 1
+* The first property name/key should be a language code in ISO 639-1 format
-* subsequent property names can be numbers or strings - strings allow you to group parts of your conversation
+* the first subsequent property name/key should be the number 1
 * each property value is an entry in the conversation.

 A conversation entry should have: